kelbri10/coffee-shop-java/readme.md

 import java.math.BigDecimal;
 import java.math.RoundingMode;
 ```
 I utilized the above packages to create this CLI app.

-The util library allows me access to the Scanner class, which takes user input and turns it into a Scanner object to be used in my code.
+The util library allows me to access to the Scanner class, which takes user input and turns it into a Scanner object to be used in my code.

 ```
 Scanner order = new Scanner(System.in);